decentralized-identity/faq/docs/spec.md

 ### Core Concepts

 ##### What is so *decentralized* about a DID? ❗

+> Ever heard the phrase, "not your keys, not your account?"
+The variously
+> "direct" control of a DID makes it different than identifiers managed by a
+> central database, registry, or database-- i.e., 99% of today's identifier
+> systems.

 What makes a DID decentralized isn't the DID itself or what you can do with it, but how you got the DID and how it relates to the outside world.
 Each "DID